FrancisRussell/ferrous-actions/README.md

 A cache group represents one or more dependencies (e.g. crates, git repositories) which are bundled together.
 The individual dependencies may be updated, but none are ever added or removed.
-This means any CI job is free to update any cache group they use.
+This means any CI job is free to update any cache group it uses.
 Jobs which have differing dependencies will interact with different cache groups.

 Making a cache group the finest granularity of caching possible might seem like a good idea.
 This is currently the case for cached indices and Git repositories, but not for crates.
 Many crates are quite small (tens of KiB) and projects typically depend on a large number of crates.
-It seems suboptimial and potentally irritating to users to construct a separate cache entry for each cached crate.
+It seems suboptimal and potentially irritating to users to construct a separate cache entry for each cached crate.
 Therefore crates are cached at the level of all crates used from a particular index.